-All pre-application components must be submitted by the PI through eBRAP (https://eBRAP.org/).
+All pre-application components must be submitted by the Initiating PI through eBRAP (https://eBRAP.org/).
+Because the invitation to submit an application is based on the contents of the pre-application, investigators should not change the title or research objectives after the pre-application is submitted.